-MULTI-FAMILY DEVELOPMENT: Development where there are three (3) or more dwelling units or apartments located on the same property.
+MULTI-FAMILY DEVELOPMENT: Development where there are three (3) or more dwelling units or apartments located on the same property and held in single ownership.
 A multi-family dwelling may or may not be present on the property.

 MULTI-FAMILY DWELLING: See definition of Dwelling, Multi-Family.